 In 2020 and 2021, my wife and I spent over ten months travelling the Balkans.
 It was wonderful, and we’ll be going back as soon as we can.

-Seeing as Albania, Macedonia, and Montenegro have already been covered in previous posts, this one will focus on our fantastically relaxing eight-ish weeks in Serbia.
+Seeing as Albania, Macedonia, and Montenegro have already been covered in previous posts, this one will focus on our fantastically relaxing couple of weeks in Belgrade.

 Shall we begin then?

 After a rather underwhelming two-and-a-half-month stay in Montenegro (see the post, “Something’s amiss in Montenegro” for more details), my best buddy and I decided to hop a night train from Podgorica, the capital of Montenegro, to Belgrade, the capital of Serbia.

 The ten-hour trip took nearly fourteen hours, and the toilets on board were revolting enough to gag a maggot, but we had a private cabin and spent much of the time sleeping, so the trip was rather pleasant in almost every other regard.
 It was also only about €36 for a 1st class ticket.

 We discovered, after arriving in Serbia, that the voyage was considered a right-of-passage for many Serbians.
 A lot of Serbs we spoke with fondly remember riding the train from Belgrade to Montenegro for summer getaways during their younger years.
 Horrid toilet facilities aside, it is a rather special voyage.

 The first five days or so in Belgrade were spent holed up in a lovely little top-floor apartment right at the bustling intersection of Ulica Beogradska and Bulevar Kralja Aleksandra, called Rooftop Terrace.
 Unfortunately, we were stricken with a nasty stomach ailment almost immediately upon arriving in Belgrade and were barely able to get out of bed to make it to the bathroom.
 Thankfully, the malady waited to cripple us until after the train trip.